jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-key-injection.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-# PSK Injection
+# Key Schedule Injection

+This section describes ways in which additional secrets can be injected into the TLS 1.3 key schedule.

+## Early Secret Injection

-To bind one protocol to another you can use the procedure defined in
-{{EPSKI}} to add a special PSK to the protocol.
+To bind one protocol to another you can use the procedure defined in {{!I-D.ietf-tls-external-psk-importer}} to add a special external PSK to the protocol.
 This process gives authentication guarantees to both the protocol being bound and TLS.

-# Additional Derive Secret

-To add confidentiality guarantees to the ClientHello using PSK binders is insufficient.
-This is because cut-and-paste attacks are still possible on the ClientHello.
-Even though the handshake will fail, information in the ClientHello may still be exposed.
+## Handshake Secret Injection

 To inject key material into the Handshake Secret it is recommended to use an extra derive secret.